Vintry & Mercer is at the heart of the City of London, surrounded by the historic livery halls and guilds that give it its name.

 Worth getting out of bed for

 For an excellent tapas-style lunch, book a table at Hispania, which has taken over two trompe l'oeil-tiled floors of the old Lloyds Bank headquarters.
 Executive chef Marcos Morán hails from Asturias, and is the fifth generation of his family to forge a career in the kitchen.
 Having worked for some of the best chefs in Spain, including the Roca brothers of renowned El Celler de Can Roca, Morán lives and breathes authentic Spanish cuisine.
 The menus are in Spanish, the staff are Spanish and he never adapts dishes to British tastes – which is precisely why his restaurant is such a success.
 The steaks at Paternoster Chop House have been known to make diners weak at the knees, which may explain how it came to be the star of Channel 4’s First Dates.
-All of the meat is aged for at least 42 days and is butchered in-house ensuring maximum time on the bone, allowing each cut to reach its fullest flavour.
+All of the meat is aged for at least 42 days and is butchered in-house, ensuring maximum time on the bone, allowing each cut to reach its fullest flavour.
 For something lighter, try Ahi Poké, the Hawaiian-inspired eatery bringing the poké bowl to the capital.
-The nutritious bowls are loaded with your choice of rice, fresh greens, sauce and fish or meat, including ahi tuna, salmon and spicy chicken, creating a nutritious dish that’s become the darling of health-conscious West Coasters.
+The nutritious dishes are loaded with your choice of rice, fresh greens, sauce and fish or meat, including ahi tuna, salmon and spicy chicken, creating a nutritious dish that’s become the darling of health-conscious West Coasters.
 For first-rate Indian, books a table at Brigadiers, which was inspired by British Army mess bars in the days of the Raj.
 For an old-school splash, it has to be 1 Lombard Street, one of the most established restaurants in the City.
 Choose from the domed brasserie or elegant 1776 dining room – both serve the same menu of refined British classics.